lemonmade/quilt/packages/react-testing/README.md

 `createMount` enables this kind of customization by vending a custom `mount` function that will automatically wrap the component under test in an appropriate test wrapper.
 This custom mount function can do four things:

 1. Allow custom options to be passed as the second argument to mount, as specified by the `MountOptions` generic
-1. Map passed options to an object containing all the relevant "context" (be it objects passed through react context providers, or other useful values for controlling the test harness)
+1. Map passed options to an object containing all the relevant `context` (be it objects passed through react context providers, or other useful values for controlling the test harness), and another object for helpful test `actions`
 1. Use the resolved context to render react components around the element under test that use the context
 1. Perform some additional resolution after the component has mounted, including asynchronous behavior like resolving initial API results